thremulation-station/thremulation-docs/docs/about/machine-details.md

 * Rsyslog
 * Samba

-> More details on the usage of each tool can be found in the [Toolset Section](../toolset/index.md).
+> More details on the usage of each tool can be found in the [Tool Usage Section](../tool-usage/index.md).